 - A Final Written Reprimand

 A student who wishes to appeal may present his/her case to the Administrative Committee.
-The School will not tolerate the following misconduct and students will be subject to disciplinary action up to and including dismissal: cheating, consumption of alcohol, dangerous conduct, disturbing the peace, profanity, harassment, physical abuse, plagiarism, property damage, sexual harassment and/or assault, arson, theft, unauthorized use of NYBG property, using or possessing fire arms, use and/or possession of drugs or drug-related paraphernalia.
-For more information on alcohol or other substance abuse problem, or if you just want to learn more about these diseases, there are a number of local centers and agencies that can provide you with the help, information, and support that you need.
-Some of the local rehabilitation and treatment centers are listed below.
-You may also contact the New York State Office of Alcoholism and Substance Abuse Services to request a listing of local rehabilitation and treatment centers: New York 501 7th Avenue, New York, NY, 646.728.4539 or 646.728.4566, or http://www.oasas.state.ny.us/pio/oasas.htm
+The School will not tolerate the following misconduct and students will be subject to disciplinary action up to and including dismissal: cheating, consumption of alcohol, dangerous conduct, disturbing the peace, profanity, harassment, physical abuse, plagiarism, property damage, sexual harassment and/or assault, arson, theft, unauthorized use of Botanical Garden property, using or possessing fire arms, use and/or possession of drugs or drug-related paraphernalia.
+For more information on alcohol or other substance abuse problem, contact the New York State Office of Alcoholism and Substance Abuse Services to request a listing of local rehabilitation and treatment centers: New York City office, 501 7th Avenue, New York, NY, 10018-5903, 877.846.7369, or visit http://oasas.ny.gov

 C. Holidays and Vacation Days

-The School regularly observes the following twelve holidays: New Year’s Day, Martin Luther King, Jr. Day, Lincoln’s Birthday, President’s Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Election Day, Veteran’s Day, Thanksgiving Day, and Christmas Day.
-The last two weeks of August and December are class breaks.
-Work rotations are not scheduled on holidays.
+The School regularly observes the following 12 holidays: New Year’s Day, Martin Luther King, Jr. Day, Lincoln’s Birthday, Presidents’ Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Election Day, Veterans’ Day, Thanksgiving, and Christmas.
+The week of Memorial Day and the last two weeks of August and December are class breaks.

 D. Graduation Requirements